 ✔️ Why should you try it?

-- Chicken Breasts - 1kg of boneless, skinless chicken breasts cut into bite sized pieces.
+- Chicken Breasts - 1kg of boneless, skinless chicken breasts cut into strips.

-- Garlic - 4 cloves, peeled and chopped.
+- Garlic - four cloves, peeled and chopped.

-- Peppers - I used a mixture of red and yellow peppers, sliced thinly.
+- Peppers - I use a mixture of red and yellow peppers, sliced thinly.

 - Tomato Puree - helps create the smoky fajita sauce.

-- Thickening Granules - so much easier than thickening with cornflour.
-If you can't get hold of thickening granules then use a cornflour paste.
+- Thickening Granules - so much easier to use than making a cornflour slurry.
+If you can't get hold of thickening granules, then by all means use cornflour.
 However, as the cornflour needs to reach boiling point to start thickening, you will need to transfer the fajitas to a saucepan on the hob for the final part of cooking.